CodePushGo/website/src/content/blog/en/ota-updates-in-cicd-security-and-compliance-tips.md

 ## Secure OTA Update Setup

 Protecting your CI/CD OTA updates requires multiple layers of security.
-Capgo has shown a 95% success rate for updates within 24 hours when these strategies are implemented effectively[\[1\]](https://capgo.app/).
+CodePushGo has shown a 95% success rate for updates within 24 hours when these strategies are implemented effectively[\[1\]](https://capgo.app/).

 ### Update Package Encryption